 The second release of Census 2021 statistics will be in two phases.
 These will include key summary statistics for each of the main census topics for Northern Ireland and the 11 Local Government Districts.

 All tables in this release will be based on either the usual resident population or on all households containing usual residents.
 Tables will include univariate statistics, meaning they will contain data from just one variable.

-The current table specifications for the second release are provided in the "Univariate tables" tab of Census 2021 pre-defined table specifications (XLSX, 148KB).
+The current planned table specifications for the second release are provided in Census 2021 draft table specifications for univariate statistics (Excel, 123KB).
 The table specifications will be subject to update as table layouts are finalised.

 Univariate Main Statistics (1) – statistics for the main equality characteristics

-Phase 1 of the second release is planned to be published in autumn 2022.
-Census Office will publish the following topics in this release:
+Phase 1 of the second release was published on 22 September 2022.
+Census Office will publish the topics listed below in this release:

 - country of birth

 - national identity and passports held

 - religion, religion or religion brought up in